SylvainMontagny/stm32wl-compiler-webApp/README.md

 ### Build images

-You can also build the webapp image yourself if you made some modifications
+You can rebuild the image if you made some modifications

 ```shell
 docker build -t compiler-webapp .
 ```

-If so, you need to modify the web image into the *docker-compose.yml* file

 ### Usage, process overview and libraries used